-Growing food will be an integral part of life in the Witchcliffe Ecovillage and is one of its most important sustainability features.
+Growing food is an integral part of life in the Witchcliffe Ecovillage and is one of its most important sustainability features.
 Growing your own is not only the most sustainable way to produce fresh, healthy and nourishing food, it is also efficient and cost-effective.

 Grow Your Own Food

-Each residential cluster surrounds a productive community garden and the entire Ecovillage will be surrounded by small scale intensive farms.
-All land within the Ecovillage will be organically managed and all water needed for food production will originate on site.
+Each residential cluster surrounds a productive community garden and the entire Ecovillage is surrounded by small scale intensive farms (agricultural lots).
+All land within the Ecovillage is organically managed and all water needed for food production originates on site.

-The community gardens will be developed along permaculture principles with an area of at least 20sqm per person allocated for vegetable beds, which is sufficient for the community to be largely self-sufficient in seasonal vegetables.
-Foundational infrastructure and major landscaping will be put in place by the developer, but the micro design of the community gardens will evolve with the input of residents.
-However, we envisage areas for orchards, poultry and stormwater treatment areas as well as a garden / tool shed, a shelter such as a gazebo that will act as a meeting place, with the potential for a greenhouse / aquaponics system.
-Fruit trees will be planted along the paths to provide an attractive, shady environment.
+The community gardens are developed along permaculture principles with an area of at least 20sqm per person allocated for vegetable beds, which is sufficient for the community to be largely self-sufficient in seasonal vegetables.
+Foundational infrastructure and major landscaping is put in place by the developer, but the micro design of the community gardens will evolve with the input of residents.
+However, we have areas for orchards, poultry and stormwater treatment areas as well as a community meeting house with tool storage.
+Fruit trees are planted along the paths to provide an attractive, shady environment.